stellar/slingshot/zkvm/docs/zkvm-spec.md

 ```

 Commitment scheme is defined using the [transcript](#transcript) protocol
-by committing the program data and squeezing a scalar that is bound to it:
+by committing the program string and squeezing a scalar that is bound to it:

 ```
 T = Transcript("ZkVM.predicate")